xavier506/Xsite/README.md

 WDI Final Project

 ## App description
-Facebook Open Graph contains many small businesses' most important information required for acquiring new customers A single web page may have many components, and it may talk about more than one thing.
-If search engines understand the various components of a page, we can improve our presentation of the data.
+Facebook Open Graph contains many small businesses' most important information required for acquiring new customers via a website, especially if search engines understand the various components of a page.
+By creating a website for small businesses we can improve the presentation and search engine placement of local businesses' data.
-Schema.org provides a mechanism for providing more detail about particular entities on the page, which could be populated automatically via the Facebook open graph API
+This app will utilize the mechanism provided by  Schema.org a more detail about particular entities on the page, which could be populated automatically via the Facebook open graph API

 For example, a page about a local business could include some or all of the following fields: